 The following items are what you should bring to the event.

 Your FSA ID, if you have already applied and been assigned one.
+The FSA ID is a username and password you use to log in to the U.S. Department of Education online systems.
 You should have registered for your FSA ID during [Name of State’s ACAC program].
 If you do not already have a FSA ID or if you have forgotten your FSA ID and need to retrieve it, you can go here: https://studentaid.ed.gov/sa/fafsa/filling-out/fsaid.
 Be sure to do this prior to the event!

 If you have previously completed a FAFSA on the Web Worksheet, please bring it with you.
 This worksheet will help you collect the information needed to complete the online FAFSA form.
 It is available at studentaid.gov.
 This is not the financial aid application nor is it part of the application.
 It is a guide to help you complete the application.